wp-plugins/ebay-feeds-for-wordpress/readme.txt

 * Blogging Tutorials and Wordpress Plugins at [The Blogging Dojo](http://bloggingdojo.com/)

 == Changelog ==
+= 0.9.2 =
+* Caught an error so that an invalid/empty feed would not break the site.

 = 0.9.1 =
 * Improved the backend of the plugin.